Christmas 2021: Your Complete Guide to Virtual Celebrations

 7. Offer a masterclass in virtual cocktail making, baking or crafting

-Virtual group classes became popular over the pandemic, giving rise to companies like Feast-it and The Crafty Hen.
+Virtual group classes became popular over the pandemic, giving rise to companies like The Crafty Hen.
 Why not add an element of learning to your holiday party?
 Give people a gift with classes in virtual cocktail making, cooking or crafting at the event (but make sure you check with your team for allergens, dietary requirements, and non-alcoholic preferences before locking in any recipes or alcohol-related plans).

 If your budget allows, you could hire an expert bartender or chef, or invite someone from inside the company with a special talent for DIY to lead the class.
 Then make sure employees can create along with the instructor.
 Help them prepare by distributing a list of required ingredients or equipment in advance.
 Or collect sign-ups ahead of time and send out supply kits to each participant.